The best hotels in Wahiba Sands

 The best camps employ Bedouin guides who know the dunes intimately.
 They navigate without GPS by reading sand patterns and stars.
 These guides make the desert experience authentic.
 Tip OMR 2-5 for a good guide.

-Wahiba Sands's best neighborhoods
+Wahiba Sands's best hotel regions

 Wahiba Sands stretches 180 km north to south with towering dunes reaching 100 meters.
 Camps cluster near the northern and eastern edges where access is easiest.